 To keep track of how much a user has bid, an implementation may opt to give each user a ﬁnite number of coins and have only the winner of an auction have the appropriate number of coins withdrawn from their sum.
 To avoid trusting the Server, all coin-amount calculation ought to be done by each client individually.
 The number of coins should only be decremented if the user can verify for himself that the winner of the auction truly was the winner.
 Thus, the number

-of coins each user has should not be stored on the Server.
-In the spirit of AA, this is in order to prevent the users from trusting the Server’s calculations.
+of coins each user has should not be stored on the Server to prevent the users from having to trust (or naively trusting) the Server’s calculations.

 . Vulnerabilities